Crime prevention: Introduction and description

-One example of SCP in practice is automated traffic enforcement.
-Automated traffic enforcement systems (ATES) use automated cameras on the roads to catch drivers who are speeding and those who run red lights.
-Such systems are used all over the world.
-These systems have been installed and are advertised as an attempt to reduce illegal driving incidents.
-As a potential criminal, someone who is about to speed or run a red light knows that their risk of getting caught is nearly 100% with these systems.
-This completely disincentivizes the person from speeding or running red lights in areas in which they know ATES are set up.
+An example of SCP in practice is automated traffic enforcement.
+Automated traffic enforcement systems (ATES) use automated cameras on roads to catch speeding drivers and those running red lights, attempting to reduce illegal driving incidents.
+Someone who is about to speed or run a red light knows they will probably be caught by these systems.
+This disincentivizes speeding or running red lights where they know have ATES.
 Though not conclusive, evidence shows that these types of systems work.
-In a Philadelphia study, some of the city's most dangerous intersections had a reduction of 96% in red light violations after the installation and advertisement of an ATES system.
+In Philadelphia, some of the most dangerous intersections had a 96% reduction in red light violations after installation and advertisement of an ATES system.

 Applying to information systems

-Situational crime prevention in general attempts to move away from the "dispositional" theories of crime commission i.e., the influence of psychosocial factors or genetic makeup of the criminal, and to focus on those environmental and situational factors that can potentially influence criminal conduct.
-Hence, rather than focus on the criminal, SCP focuses on the circumstances that lend themselves to crime commission.
-Understanding these circumstances leads to the introduction of measures that alter the environmental factors with the aim of reducing opportunities for criminal behavior.
-Other aspects of SCP include:
+Situational crime prevention moves away from "dispositional" theories of crime commission such as psychosocial factors or genetic makeup of a criminal.
+Rather than focus on the criminal, SCP focuses on circumstances that lend themselves to crime commission.
+This enables measures that alter the environmental factors to reduce opportunities for criminal behavior.